c1cad4/cybchat/PRIVACY_POLICY.md

 ### Temporary Session Data

-During each session, bitchat temporarily maintains:
+During each session, cybchat temporarily maintains:
 - Active peer connections (forgotten when app closes)
 - Routing information for message delivery
 - Cached messages for offline peers (12 hours max)

 ## What Information is Shared

-### With Other bitchat Users
+### With Other cybchat Users

-When you use bitchat, nearby peers can see:
+When you use cybchat, nearby peers can see:
 - Your chosen nickname
 - Your ephemeral public key (changes each session)
 - Messages you send to public rooms or directly to them